labthings/python-labthings/README.md

-# flask-labthings
+# python-labthings
-Python implementation of LabThings, based on the Flask microframework
+Python implementation of the LabThings API structure, based on the Flask microframework.